MariaTeo/visual-buttons/README.md

 # CSS

+I wanted to do the style in two ways:

+- inline (the one I presented above) and
+- internal

+### Internal CSS

 I have included as well just a little bit of style to those buttons inside a `<style>` tag.

 ### The code looks like this: